viperproject/gobra-book/src/01/termination.md

 <!-- In the next section, we discuss why `pure` and `ghost` functions must have termination measures. -->

 <!--
-If you could find a termination measure for the function `Collatz` you would solve a [famous mathematical problem](https://en.wikipedia.org/wiki/Collatz_conjecture).
+If you could find a termination measure for the function `Collatz`, you would solve a [famous mathematical problem](https://en.wikipedia.org/wiki/Collatz_conjecture).
 ``` go
 // @ requires n >= 1